 Can A Fitness Certification Be Revoked?

-While some of the documents I saw were vague in the action which would be taken if someone were found guilty of ethics violations, members of fitness organizations should not underestimate their readiness to deal with such offenses.
+While some of the documents I saw were vague in the action which would be taken if someone was found guilty of ethics violations, members of fitness organizations should not underestimate their readiness to deal with such offenses.

 Here excerpts I found for a variety of fitness certifying organizations:

-- The ACE Fitness Ethics Code states “ACE may revoke or otherwise take action with regard to the application or certification of an individual in the case of…” a variety instances including sexual harassment.
+- The ACE Fitness Ethics Code states “ACE may revoke or otherwise take action with regard to the application or certification of an individual in the case of…” variety instances including sexual harassment.
 See the ACE Exam review

-- ACSM Code of Ethics states “The College, and its members, should safeguard the public and itself against members who are deficient in ethical conduct.”
+- ACSM Code of Ethics states “The College, and its members should safeguard the public and itself against members who are deficient in ethical conduct.”
 See the ACSM Exam review.

 - The AFAA Code of Conduct (link goes to a PDF document) states members shall “Comply with all local, state, federal, and providence laws and employer rules regarding harassment and discrimination, including sexual harassment.
 Note AFAA is now owned by NASM.

 - The Code of Ethics policies for the American Fitness Professionals & Associates (link goes to a PDF document) (AFPA) states “I will not engage in behavior that represents any conflict of interest between myself, AFPA, the students, and the client .”

 - The International Fitness Professional Association (IFPA) disciplinary policies and procedures states “The IFPA reserves the right to reprimand, suspend or revoke a member’s certification or take action for the following reasons” (several reasons are given).

 - The National Council for Certified Personal Trainers (NCCPT) Code of Ethics states “ Sexually oriented banter and inappropriate physical contact should be avoided.”
 See the NCCPT Exam Review